-Why do the porters place turbans (talapaga) on their head when they have to carry heavy loads?
-Why do School bags and shopping bags have broad straps as handles?
-Have you ever wondered why lorries carrying heavy loads have a larger number of broader tyres?
+Why school bags and shopping bags have wide belts?

+Did you ever think why trucks that carry more weight have broader tyres?

 In these examples you might have noticed that the effect of force depends on the area of contact on which the force is acting.
 When there is a decrease in the area of contact of the force or load then the effect of force increases and vice versa.